 A rising panic ... a crippling fear ... a secret shared ... one last chance of redemption, as ghosts of the famous float past.
 Singing Not Drowning is a compelling story about a remarkable psychologist of humanity imbued with the exotic heat of a Mediterranean summer, sung out into 250 thousand gallons of chlorinated seawater.

 The world's most brilliant swimming instructor is Pierre Grunberg.
-He's in his late 80’s but still teaches in the pool of The Grand Hotel in S. France.
-Like some character from a Wes Anderson film this adroit adonis speaks English with charming French/German accent.
+He's in his late 80s but still teaches in the pool of The Grand Hotel in southern France.
+Like some character from a Wes Anderson film, this adroit Adonis speaks English with charming French/German accent.
 He's taught everyone: Picasso, Chaplin, Jacques Tati, Liza Minelli, the McCartney's, Aristotle Onassis, David Niven, Bono, Tina Turner.
-He taught the celebrated French actress Silvia Monfort and she became the first great love of his life until her death in 1991, ..he was great friends with Jean Cocteau.
+He taught the celebrated French actress Silvia Monfort and she became the first great love of his life until her death in 1991.
+He was great friends with Jean Cocteau.
 But Doreen Chanter was the hardest to teach.
 This modest Londoner (formerly of the pop duo The Chanter Sisters) became his second wife.